Below are the procedures for both money and non-money awards.

 What to Do and What will Happen

-- Investigators, staff, administrators should submit to SPA at (firstname.lastname@example.org) all Non-Sponsored Agreements related to research.
+- Investigators, staff, and administrators should submit to SPA at (firstname.lastname@example.org) all Non-Sponsored Agreements related to research.
 Include all relevant documentation, emails and any additional instructions needed to process the agreement.

 - The agreement will be assigned to an SPA Award Acceptance Specialist for review and completion, similar to a sponsored agreement.